New Jersey v. New York

 New Jersey v.
 New York, 523 U.S. 767 (1998), was a U.S. Supreme Court case that determined that roughly 83% of Ellis Island was part of New Jersey, rather than New York State.

 Because the New Jersey original 1664 land grant was unclear, the states of New Jersey and New York disputed ownership and jurisdiction over the Hudson River and its islands.
 The two states entered into a compact ratified by Congress in 1834, which set a boundary line to be the middle of the Hudson River, but giving all islands in the river (including Ellis Island) to New York.
 From 1890 to 1934, the federal government expanded Ellis Island through land reclamation to accommodate its immigration station.
-Starting in the 1980s, New Jersey contended that the new portions of the Ellis Island were part of New Jersey.
+Starting in the 1980s, New Jersey contended that these newer portions of the Ellis Island were part of New Jersey.
 New Jersey filed suit in 1997.

-In a 6–3 decision, the Supreme Court ruled that because the 1834 compact gave New Jersey jurisdiction over submerged land around Ellis Island, the new land was in New Jersey, not New York.

-The ruling changed little in practice, as the federal government holds title to Ellis Island.
-The ruling changed allocation of sales tax revenue, and future development plans for the island.
+In a 6–3 decision, the Supreme Court ruled that because the 1834 compact gave New Jersey jurisdiction over submerged land around Ellis Island, the newer reclaimed land was in New Jersey, not New York.
+While the ruling changed little in practice (Ellis Island is federal land), it did affect the allocation of sales tax revenue and future development plans for the island.